-- In the second year of service, faculty must minimally demonstrate a clear and detailed plan for their scholarly activity. - For their third evaluation in the third year of service, faculty should present evidence of success in scholarly activity. - Tenure Application: For their fourth evaluation (the tenure review) in the fifth faculty must clearly demonstrate evidence of appropriate accomplishment and a program of continued scholarly productivity.
+- In the second year of service, faculty must minimally demonstrate a clear and detailed plan for their scholarly activity. - For their third evaluation in the third year of service, faculty must present evidence of success in scholarly activity. - Tenure Application: For their fourth evaluation (the tenure review) in the fifth year of service faculty must clearly demonstrate evidence of appropriate accomplishment and a program of continued scholarly productivity.